 To test, use a browser that has NEVER been used to log in to your site (if you can’t do this ensure you are not logged in and cookies are deleted before viewing a page).

 - If you are using a plugin or a CDN like Cloudflare with an option set to minify HTML then you won’t see these comments.

 N.B. if you have limited separate caching to specific countries then ensure your country is in this list during your tests, otherwise you will (correctly) see Comet Cache comments indicating the normal cache is being used.

-You can also test by using Country proxy servers.
+You can also test by using Opera VPN, or Country proxy servers.

 4. GeoLocation, and how to auto-update:

 If you use Cloudflare and have “switched on” their GeoLocation option ( see Cloudflare’s instructions ) then it will be used to identify visitor country.
 If not, then the Maxmind GeoLite Legacy Country Database, included with this plugin, will be used.